SeokLeeUS/behavioral_cloning/README.md

 ```
 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Training data (combining both sample data given by Udacity and my own driving data set) was chosen to keep the vehicle driving on the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road which is part of my own driving data set.

 For details about how I created the training data, see the next section.